-Lausanne was “the longest lasting and most successful of the post-First World War settlements,” to quote Keith Jeffery and Alan Sharp.
-Between November 1922 and July 1923 plenipotentiaries of the Entente Powers, Turkey and Bulgaria convened on the shores of Lake Geneva to shape the political, economic and demographic future of the post-Ottoman Middle East and Balkans.
-Despite its significance for regional and transnational history, the Lausanne Peace Conference has hitherto received relatively little attention from scholars.
+Lausanne was “the longest lasting and most successful of the post-First World War settlements”, to quote Alan Sharp.
+Between November 1922 and July 1923 plenipotentiaries of Turkey and the “Allied and Associated Powers” met on the shores of Lake Geneva to shape the political, economic and demographic future of the post-Ottoman Middle East and Balkans.
+The resulting population exchanges forcibly displaced 1.5m people, establishing the “unmixing” of populations as a peacemaking tool, one which has come to be seen more recently as “ethnic cleansing”.
+Despite its significance for regional and transnational history, the Lausanne Peace Conference has hitherto received relatively little attention from scholars outside Turkey.

-With the support of the Gingko Library of London and the Gulbenkian Foundation in Lisbon the convenors propose to form a small team of 12-15 scholars –of Diplomatic, Political and Business History; International Relations; Middle East Studies; Migration Studies; International Law– to collaborate on a volume devoted to the Conference and its impact.
-This volume will be published by the Gingko Library in 2023, and launched at a special conference in London.
-Scholars invited to participate will be expected to attend a workshop at the Gulbenkian Foundation’s Paris branch in June 2020, at which drafts will be discussed in an inter-disciplinary spirit, with feedback from established scholars in the relevant fields.
-Transportation and accommodation will be provided, and the workshop language will be English.
+With the support of the Gingko and the Calouste Gulbenkian Foundation the conveners have formed an international team of nineteen scholars –of Diplomatic, Political and Business history; International Relations; Art History/Visual Studies; Middle East Studies; Migration Studies and International Law– to collaborate on a volume devoted to the Conference and its impact.
+This volume will be published by the Gingko in 2023, and launched at a special conference in London.